ysims/EcoNetToolkit/README.md

 - `subsample`: Training instance ratio
 - `colsample_bytree`: Feature ratio

-**Logistic Regression**
+**Logistic Regression** (classification only)
 - `C`: Inverse regularization strength
 - `max_iter`: Max solver iterations
 - `solver`: `lbfgs`, `liblinear`, `newton-cg`, etc.
 - `penalty`: `l1`, `l2`, `elasticnet`, or `null`

+**Linear Regression** (regression only)
+- `fit_intercept`: Whether to calculate the intercept (default: `true`)
+- `normalize`: Whether to normalize features (deprecated, use `scaling` in data config)

-Notes
+### Notes on metrics

+**Classification:**
+- Primary ranking metric: **Cohen's kappa** (accounts for chance agreement, robust for imbalanced data)
+- Also reported: accuracy, balanced accuracy, precision, recall, F1, ROC-AUC, PR-AUC

+**Regression:**
+- Primary ranking metric: **MSE** (Mean Squared Error, lower is better)
+- Also reported: RMSE, MAE, R², MAPE

+### Additional notes

-- For classification with two classes, we compute ROC-AUC and PR AUC if the model can produce probabilities (e.g., MLP, RandomForest, SVM with probability=True).
+- For classification with two classes, ROC-AUC and PR-AUC are computed if the model can produce probabilities (e.g., MLP, RandomForest, SVM with `probability=True`).
-- Balanced accuracy is helpful when one class is much rarer than the other.
-- If you have many classes, macro-averaged Precision/Recall/F1 summarise across them.
+- For multi-class problems, macro-averaged Precision/Recall/F1 summarize performance across all classes.
+- Models are ranked by Cohen's kappa (classification) or MSE (regression) to identify the best performer.

-## Tips for your own data
+## Using your own data

+1. Place your CSV file in the `data` folder.
+2. Make a `yaml` config file in the `configs` folder for your data.

+    Use one of the existing config files (penguin for classification; possum for regression) as a basis for your data.
+Change the CSV path to point to your CSV file and change the features and label parameters to match the columns in your CSV file.
+The parameters for the different models should be tuned for your problem.

+    If you are unsure how to make the `yaml` file, try providing ChatGPT (or your favourite LLM) with your CSV file (or the first few rows) and link to this repository and ask it to make a config file for your data.
+Consider data privacy before doing this.

+Some tips:

 - Ensure your `features:` list includes only columns available in your CSV.
 - Text categories are automatically one-hot encoded.